Ana Paula Valadão: Life and career

 In July 2012, Valadão was considered one of the 100 most important Brazilians of all time by the Brazilian television network SBT in partnership with the BBC, where through the Internet the public suggested names of people who should be considered the great icons of Brazil.
 She has occupied the 97th position and participated in the program, O Maior Brasileiro de Todos os Tempos (English: The Greatest Brazilian of All Times) by singing Me Ama on Brazilian national television.
 In December of that year, she was cited by the American publication Forbes as the 89th most influential celebrity in Brazil.

 In September 2015, Valadão was invited by the Christian Embassy of Jerusalem to minister at the Feast of Tabernacles in Ein Gedi desert and Pais Arena.
 At the event there were representatives of 95 nations, the singer participated representing Brazil and Latin America.
 Earlier in the same year, the singer had been invited to attend the global conference Empowered21 held in Israel.
 At the end of 2015, she and her family moved back to Dallas, where she taught at CFNI and served as a worship pastor at Gateway Church under her married name, Ana Paula Bessa.
 In this new period, she has ministered in diverse chapels and conferences by the United States, such as IHOPKC, Oral Roberts University, among others.
 She has also participated in television materials of CBN and Daystar Television Network.

 In late 2017, she and her family moved to the state of Florida, where her husband continued his studies.
 During the 2018 Worship, Intercession, and Mission Diante do Trono Conference, Valadão announced that she would be presiding over a new Lagoinha satellite church in Miami, alongside her husband.

 The South Florida branch of Lagoinha Church has since moved to Boca Raton and is called "Before the Throne Church - By Lagoinha", or "B.Church" for short.

+In August 2024, Valadão reported recovering from severe clinical depression, mentioning that the pressure from organizing large events and the associated physical and emotional exhaustion contributed to the worsening of her condition.